AndrewMbugua/Sahara/README.md

 perform $ls $LFS/root/.bash_profile to know whether bash profile exists

-# Day 4 - Creating system boot scrips,Install kernel,test system
+# Day 4 - Creating system boot scripts,Install kernel,test system
 Create new directiories that will be used by the boot scripts

 **$ cd /etc**